Charged Particles (IONX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Charged Particles Historical Price

-According to the latest data gathered on Charged Particles live price page, the current price of Charged Particles is 0.001133USD.
+According to the latest data gathered on Charged Particles live price page, the current price of Charged Particles is 0.001040USD.
 The circulating supply of Charged Particles(IONX) is

 In the past 24 hours, Charged Particles has shown a price movement of